-Currently, only active Product Management professionals in the Toronto area will receive invitations.
+Currently, only active Product Management professionals in & around the Toronto area will receive invitations.
 See Admissions

 ProductPeople.org is the largest online community of Toronto’s Product Management professionals.
-We're online-first and centred around a Slack group - but we've also started producing quarterly pub nights and annual industry reports.
+We're online-first and centred around a Slack group - but we also produce insightful annual reports and host quarterly pub nights.

-This invitation-only group is focused on those who hold product roles in Toronto (no sales people, recruiters, or job seekers) and now connects over 700+ verified members to chat, share advice, and learn from one another.
+This invitation-only group is focused on those who hold product roles in Toronto (no recruiters, job seekers, or salespeople) and now connects over 900+ verified members to meet, share advice, and learn from one another.

 It started in the summer of 2018 as a way to connect Toronto’s fragmented product community - and has since helped people find new jobs, learn from mentors, and meet new friends.